sraashis/easytorch/README.md

     '''
     pass
 ```
-## 2. Define your custom dataset, or use any dataset class that extends torch's Dataset class
+## 2. Define your custom dataset by extending easytorch.core.nn import ETDataset, or use any dataset class that extends torch's Dataset class
   - Define specification for your datasets:
 ```python
 import os